First Aid

 (4) The workplace first aid risk assessment shall include

-(a) the identification of hazards that could result in work-related injury or illness;
+(a) the identification of hazards that could result in a work-related injury or illness;

 (b) an assessment of the type, potential severity, likelihood, and resulting risk of injuries and illnesses which could occur in the workplace taking into consideration